 How to Create SQL Server Maintenance Job.

-Firstly, choose the computer that your are going to work with
+Firstly, choose a server that you are going to work with.

-Now your job is ready, the one thing you need to do to save and run SQL Server maintenance job is to press “Create” button.
+Now your job is ready; the one thing you need to do to save and run the SQL Server maintenance job is to press the “Save & Exit” button.